DaanV2/DaanV2.UUID.Net/README.md

 # UUID.Net

-Provides a base class that can handle UUIDs as an object but also provides the generators to generate version 3, 4 and 5.
+Provides a base class that can handle UUIDs as an object and generators/factory to generate version 3, 4 and 5.
+Compliant with rfc4122.

 **Table of Contents**
 - [UUID.Net](#uuidnet)